 For Saturn, the number of pixels displayed is designed to correspond to the intensities, except for Titan, which is shown to scale if possible.

 The scale of the whole image can be altered by setting the number of planetary radii to be displayed.
 Thus, a small value will cause the planet to take up a large area on the screen and so allow the satellite system and the “surface” of the planet to be scaled up appropriately.
 The value chosen will depend on how much of the satellite system the user desires to see – usually one first uses the default value, which fits the whole system optimally on the screen, and then chooses a small value in order to zoom in.
 If there are any satellite phenomena occurring, the zoom will not be so great as to omit those satellites involved.
-It is suggested that 5 or 10 be used for Jupiter and 10 to 20 for Saturn.
+It is suggested that between 5 and 10 be used for Jupiter and between 10 and 20 for Saturn.

 If a satellite is eclipsed by the planet, it is still shown, but in a dull grey to indicate that it is not visible.
 If a satellite is occulted, it is not shown.
 If a shadow is thrown onto the planet, the position of the shadow is shown as a filled black circle.
 See Jupiter examples below.